PalmStoneGames/kube-cert-manager/docs/ingress.md

 specifying a list of hosts and TLS secrets, Ingresses terminate TLS connections.

-When you add the right annotations to an Ingress resource, kube-cert-manager will manage all TLS secrets and create certificates for them.
-These secrets can either be existing secrets that were created by Certificate objects, or they can be non-existent secrets.
+When you add the right label and annotations to an Ingress resource, kube-cert-manager will manage all TLS secrets and create certificates for them.
+These secrets can either be existing secrets that were created by Certificate resources, or they can be non-existent secrets.
 In either case, kube-cert-manager will take care of using ACME to request certificates.

-## Required Annotations
+## Required Label

-- `stable.k8s.psg.io/kcm.enabled` - has to be set to `"true"`
+- `stable.k8s.psg.io/kcm.class` - Set to `"default"` or the value you set with the `-class` argument.

+## Optional Annotations

-- `stable.k8s.psg.io/kcm.provider` - the same as `spec.provider` in [Certificate Objects](certificate-objects.md)
+- `stable.k8s.psg.io/kcm.provider` - The same as `spec.provider` in [Certificate Resources](certificate-resources.md).
+Optional, if you set the `-default-email` argument.
-- `stable.k8s.psg.io/kcm.email` - the same as `spec.email` in [Certificate Objects](certificate-objects.md)
+- `stable.k8s.psg.io/kcm.email` - The same as `spec.email` in [Certificate Resources](certificate-resources.md).
+Optional, if you set the `-default-provider` argument.

-## Example
+## Example Ingress resource

 The following example exposes a load balanced service on example.com, managing the TLS certificate with kube-cert-manager and